cbarlin/advanced-record-utils/CONTRIBUTING.md

    * It may be useful to think: "It's 2am, I've had 2 hours sleep, and there is a bug in prod which is why I'm reading the generated code"...
    * Complex branching logic could also be refactored into a different `RecordVisitor`
  * A gentle preference for for-loops over streams, but emphasis is on *gentle* (i.e. don't make your life hard for it)
- * A gentle preference for `final` modifiers to be used when poissible
+ * A gentle preference for `final` modifiers to be used when possible
+ * A gentle preference to avoid `var`

 While this may cause issues because there isn't a concrete "style guide", it should avoid most issues.
 I'm aware some of the code in `aru-processor-core` isn't exactly styled nicely either, but auto formatters frustrate me to no end.
 Hopefully most contributions are `RecordBuilder`s where the logic is a lot simpler and are self-contained.